Support Home Scripting

 When you go to the Scripting tab for the first time, the script editor is blank.
 In order to start scripting, you must first enter the Edit mode by clicking the Edit button in the top right corner of the Task Builder.

 When you are in the Edit mode, in the script tab, you will see a +New Script button in the top right corner.
 Clicking on the button brings up a menu of script templates for the most common use cases.
-For information on templates, head to the Use Cases section of this guide.
+For information on templates, head to the Examples section of this guide.

 Gorilla Scripting tools allow you to control almost anything you want within your task, but there are some most commonly used cases for creating custom components in Gorilla.
 These include creating new screen components, setting up custom spreadsheet randomisation etc.